Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Image courtesy: @tokyofashion

-From the boots to the sleeves…Japanese youth adore camo outfits in dark colors.
+From the boots to the sleeves…Japanese youth adore dark-colored camo outfits and military-based hues, showcasing concise and flamboyant personalities ready to stand out.

 Maje camouflage-print cargo trousers